woodwardmw/MLZoomCamp-Midterm/README.md

 # MLZoomCamp-Midterm
 ## Introduction
 In phonetics, it is generally known that the resonant frequencies of the vocal tract of the speaker can be used to determine the quality of the vowel being spoken.
-These resonant frequencies

 Here I have taken data of English speakers pronouncing eleven different vowels in their language.
 The data is taken from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Vowel+Recognition+-+Deterding+Data%29).